-Adom Appiah, 15, of Spartanburg, S.C., a freshman at Spartanburg Day School, has raised more than $40,000 for 11 nonprofit organizations in his community by organizing celebrity basketball games and donation drives through “Ball4Good,” a charity he started in 2016.
+Adom Appiah, 15, of Spartanburg, South Carolina, a freshman at Spartanburg Day School, has raised more than $50,000 for 16 nonprofit organizations in his community by organizing celebrity basketball games and donation drives through “Ball4Good,” a charity he started in 2016.
 Two years ago, Adom’s history teacher challenged his class to research a community need and then work independently to seek a solution.
-A varsity soccer player, Adom is passionate about sports, so not surprisingly, he thought about an athletics-oriented service project.
+A varsity soccer player and JV basketball player, Adom is passionate about sports, so not surprisingly, he thought about an athletics-oriented service project.
 “I felt helping my community through sports was important because sports is a unifier,” he said.

 Adom consulted with his teacher and family on his idea for a charity that would collect donations for community causes.
 He then picked a name, created a website and established a social media presence.
 He used donations received on his 13th birthday as seed money for his first celebrity basketball game in 2017, which drew 800 spectators and benefited a Boys and Girls Club.
-A second game followed the next year.
-Adom also worked with school sports teams to collect toiletries, clothing accessories, toys and gift cards for the homeless and winter hats for cancer patients.
-Cash donations from Adom’s events have bought uniforms for Boy Scouts who couldn’t afford to buy their own; supported summer camps for Girl Scouts and a Boys and Girls Club; helped families struggling with cancer bills; and funded an advocacy center that combats child abuse.
-In addition, Adom has written two books to inspire students to change the world, and donates 50 percent of his book sales to nonprofit organizations.
+A second game followed the next year that benefited an advocacy center that combats child abuse, and raised additional funds for other community causes.
+The next game, he said, is set to benefit causes including support for children with autism and after-school robotics programming.
+Adom also worked with school sports teams to collect toiletries, clothing accessories, toys and gift cards for the homeless and winter hats for cancer patients, and held a Christmastime sports equipment drive for kids in his community.
+He has also written two books to inspire students to change the world and bounce back from failures; donations from book sales have supported several charitable causes.